What are pinaceae?

 They are of great importance in gardening as trees that provide shade and beauty to the large gardens, avenues or squares.

-Many of them provide edible seeds or are used as natural medicines.
+Many of them provide edible seeds or are used as folk remedies.
 (More information on “Uses of pinaceae“)

 Spruces (Picea abies) full of cones on a Norwegian landscape